MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ### Mechanically Relevant Enemies
 **Oryx, The Taken King**

 : Attacks by using Fist of Darkness (the instakill slam), Spite of the King (the spit) and Doxology (the raid wipe, always has the Darkness text tell).
-Has two special attacks at the end of a phase and will only use one of them: Summon Darkness Sphere (Shade of Oryx minigame) or Wrath of the King (summon Ravenous Knight on each plate, continously summon proximity bombs on every player for roughly 10 seconds).
+Has two special attacks at the end of a phase and will only use one of them: Summon Darkness Sphere (Shade of Oryx minigame) or Wrath of the King (summon Ravenous Knight on each plate, continously summon proximity bombs on every player until Knights are dead or until 9 bombs spawn on each player).
 Immune to damage aside from his crit spot and during final stand.
 Can be stunned by detonating Corrupted Light during Doxology channel.

 : After Oryx casts his second Fist of Darkness per phase, he will cast Doxology.
-This is roughly 110 seconds after the first first per phase and seems to be shortened to 5 seconds after Brand of Immortality has been stolen.
+This is roughly 110 seconds after the first fist per phase and seems to be shortened to 5 seconds after Brand of Immortality has been stolen.

 : Oryx's final stand will spawn 2 successive Light-Eater Ogres nearest him while starting his Doxology channel.
 This final stand is triggered after four damage phases or when his final stand health gate is hit, whichever comes first.
 When his final stand starts, damage phase is interrupted.